 - Empathy decreases: Without seeing the faces and bodies of other group members, empathic responses are weakened

-- Social inhibition decreases: Without the presence of visible others, individuals are more willing to express extreme views, insult others, or engage in behavior they would avoid in physical groups
+- Social inhibition decreases: Without the presence of visible others, individuals are more willing to express extreme views, insult others, or engage in behavior they would avoid in physical groups.
+This is closely related to the effects of anonymity on individual conduct

 - Consensus is harder to read: In a physical room, you can sense whether the group agrees or disagrees.
 In an online forum, you cannot--which creates uncertainty that can be exploited by vocal minorities